 Feeling queasy?
 Whether it's motion sickness, the side effect of a medication or the dreaded flu, these kitchen cabinet cures may provide relief.

-Crackers are a tried-and-true home remedy for nausea.
+Crackers are among the tried-and-true home remedies for nausea.
 Eat a couple of plain, salted crackers or a rice cake (particularly if your stomach is empty) to relieve an upset stomach.
-It could be the fact that they’re bland, or that salt helps suppress nausea.
-Plus, they raise your blood sugar slightly— itself a solution.
+Although the science is out on why crackers are so effective, it could be the fact that they’re bland, or that salt helps suppress nausea.
+Plus, they raise your blood sugar slightly—itself a solution.

-The next time you’re feeling nauseous, swallow 500 milligrams of dried ginger in capsule form.
-You can do this four times a day.
-(If you’re pregnant, cut the amount in half.)
-If you don’t have ginger capsules, chew a piece of ginger candy.
-Numerous clinical studies find it even more effective in curing nausea than Dramamine for motion sickness.
+The next time you’re feeling nauseous, chew a piece of ginger candy.
+When it comes to motion sickness, numerous clinical studies find ginger even more effective in curing nausea than Dramamine.
 It appears to work by blocking receptors in the gut for 5-HT, a form of serotonin, which is responsible for smooth muscle contractions.

 Did you know that ginger is also a an effective home remedy for indigestion?